-As 2019 draws to a close, we’ll be focusing on how to successfully make practising a habit so you can make some serious progress over the festive break.
+As 2021 kicks off, we’ll be focusing on how to successfully make practising a habit so you can make some serious progress on your instrument this year.

 How to Start a New Habit